Translation operator (quantum mechanics): Momentum as generator of translations

 In introductory physics, momentum is usually defined as mass times velocity.
 However, there is a more fundamental way to define momentum, in terms of translation operators.
-This is more specifically called canonical momentum, and it is usually but not always equal to mass times velocity; one counterexample is a charged particle in a magnetic field.
+This is more specifically called canonical momentum, and it is usually but not always equal to mass times velocity.
+One notable exception pertains to a charged particle in a magnetic field in which the canonical momentum includes both the usual momentum and a second term proportional to the magnetic vector potential.
 This definition of momentum is especially important because the law of conservation of momentum applies only to canonical momentum, and is not universally valid if momentum is defined instead as mass times velocity (the so-called "kinetic momentum"), for reasons explained below.

 The (canonical) momentum operator is defined as the gradient of the translation operators near the origin: